 Vocational education and training

-Vocational education and training (VET) enables students to acquire workplace skills through nationally recognised training described within an industry developed training package or accredited course.
+Vocational education and training (VET) enables students to acquire workplace skills through nationally recognised training described within an industry-developed training package or accredited course.
 A Certificate II (or higher) VET qualification in combination with ATAR, General or Foundation courses is one option to satisfy the WACE completion requirement.

 Vocational learning